 Once contracts have exchanged both sides are legally committed to the transaction.
 There are heavy penalties if the buyer pulls out at this point.

 If this happens the seller is entitled to keep the 10% deposit.
 They can also sue for damages to cover costs such as legal fees and any loss in value of the home if the market has depreciated.
 Because of the expense it’s rare for buyers to walk away at this point.

 If a seller decides not to sell they must pay back the deposit with interest.
 They may also be asked to pay solicitor’s fees the buyers have incurred.
 It’s also worth checking the terms of your estate agent’s contract – they may expect their fee to be paid if they have found a willing buyer.

 One way to guarantee you won’t need to pay any solicitor’s fees is to sell your home to us.
 We appoint an independent conveyancing expert and cover all their costs.
 On top of this, there are no estate agent fees when you work with us.
 What’s more, once we’ve agreed on a final price you can be sure the sale will go through – we’ll give you a completion date and we’ll stick to it.

-Because we’re not subject to the volatility of a housing chain we can move quickly.
+Because we’re not subject to the volatility of a housing chain we can move quickly and can ensure a sell house fast plan is followed and completed.
 When we’ve completed all the legal requirements we’ll be ready to buy your home, if necessary we can do it in just seven days.
 We’re also experts at supporting people through challenging home selling situations involving divorce and inheritance when the last thing you need is a lengthy delay.